Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/04_contour_ssc.md

 kubectl get pod,svc -n tanzu-system-ingress
 ```

-## Setup Route 53 DNS for Wildcard Domain Contour Ingress
+## Setup DNS for Wildcard Domain Contour Ingress

 Just as we did for the management cluster, we will leverage [external-dns](https://github.com/kubernetes-sigs/external-dns) for kubernetes managed DNS updates.
+Same choice of DNS Provider will be used.

 Execute the script below to deploy `external-dns` and to apply the annotation to the envoy service.